ng-parth/notifyMe/README.md

 This is available in all types of notifications.

 ### Auto-dismiss/Timeouts
-Only `info` notification are dismissed automatically after 5000ms.
+At present, only `info` notification are dismissed automatically after 5000ms.
 This can be customised by overriding the timeout parameter in config file.